mahdibh/radio-time-shift/README.md

 radio-time-shift
 ================

-Scripts to record a radios and then stream it later using vlc.
+Scripts to record a radio and then stream it later using vlc.

+Requirements:
+ - vlc